English-Medium Instruction Calculus: Is flipping helpful?: Results

+This subsection explains quantitative findings of students' academic performance based on assessment results.
+The assessment data include the examination score, which is the average of midterm and final scores and the end of the semester final grade which is in the form of letter grades.
+Means and standard deviations of assessment results, both for the exam score and the letter grade distribution are displayed in Table~\ref{scoregpa}.
+Furthermore, box plots and histograms for both the exam score and letter grade distributions are shown in Figures~\ref{boxplot}~and~\ref{barplot}.

-We applied ANOVA analysis to both the exam assessment and to the letter grade assuming independent samples with a standard weighted-means analysis.
-The ANOVA summary is displayed in Table~\ref{asses}.
-For the assessment means, there was a statistically significant difference between the four types of classroom as determined by the one-way ANOVA ($F(3,306) = 2.67$, $p$-value $= 0.0477 < 0.05$).
-By considering that our data met the assumption of homogeneity of variances, we adopted Tukey's honestly significant difference (HSD) post-hoc test.
-The post-Tukey HSD test of the ANOVA analysis for the assessment indicates that there is a significant difference between the assessment means of type A and type C, with $p$-value $= 0.0477 < 0.05$.
-There are no significant differences in the assessment mean between type A and type B, type A and type D, type B and type C, type B and type D, as well as type C and type D. Furthermore, the absolute (unsigned) difference between any two sample means required for a significant at the designated level is given as follows: HSD$(0.05) = 9.7$ and HSD$(0.01) = 11.78$.
-On the other hand, the ANOVA analysis of the letter grade indicates that there is no significant difference in terms of the letter grade means across all four types of the classroom as determined by one-way ANOVA ($F(3,306) = 2.19$, $p$-value $= 0.0892 > 0.05$).
+We applied ANOVA analysis to both the exam score and to the final letter grade under an assumption of independent samples with a standard weighted-means analysis.
+The ANOVA summary of academic performance across the four types of instruction is displayed in Table~\ref{examlett}.
+For the exam score means, there was a statistically significant difference across the four types of instruction as determined by the one-way ANOVA ($F(3,306) = 2.67$, $p = 0.0477$).
+Further, the effect size value ($\eta^2 = 0.0255$) suggested a small practical significance.
+By considering that our data meet the variance homogeneity assumption, we adopted Tukey's honestly significant difference (HSD) post-hoc test.
+The post-Tukey HSD test of the ANOVA analysis for the exam score indicates that there is a significant difference between the exam score means of Types A and C, with $p$-value $= 0.0477 < 0.05$.
+There are no significant differences in the exam score means between instruction Types A and B, Types A and D, Types B and C, Types B and D, as well as between Types C and D. Furthermore, the absolute (unsigned) difference between any two sample means required for significance at the designated level is given as follows: HSD$(0.05) = 9.7$ and HSD$(0.01) = 11.78$.
+On the other hand, the ANOVA analysis of the final grade indicates that there is no significant difference in terms of the letter grade means across all types of instruction as determined by one-way ANOVA ($F(3,306) = 2.19$, $p = 0.0892$).
+Further, the effect size value ($\eta^2 = 0.0210$) suggested a small practical significance.